 I realize that there’s nothing more fatal to a joke than explaining it, but I’ll labor on.
 Stewart and Colbert (or their writers, rather) are at their funniest when the jokes have a grain of truth.
 Even conservatives can agree that the “marriage is sacred” line is funny when juxtaposed with pop culture realities.
 However, as Stewart and Colbert became more popular with the media elite, their shows’ goal shifted from entertaining apathetic college kids to recycling the Left’s tired method of arguing with conservatives (Hypocrite!
 Racist!
 Homophobe!
 Christian!).

 Liberals like Colbert and Stewart gather media accolades on the intelligence and intricacies of their satire while conservative writers like Ann Coulter and Mark Steyn get blank stares and hoity toity sniffles when they make jokes.
 Last week I had the pleasure of seeing both of them in action.
-Steyn spoke at a
+Steyn spoke at a CAMERA-sponsored event in Philadelphia and Coulter spoke at the National Journalism Center’s 30th Anniversary.
+Unfortunately, I could only watch the latter on C-SPAN.

 A dapper Steyn entertained an audience at the Har Zion Temple when he spoke on “Outsourcing the Future: The West World’s-Historical Gamble.”
 Steyn said, “There are no jokes in Islam.”
 Come to think of it, with their longing to see America fail, rioting in the streets, anti-Semitism and aversion to deodorant, it’s becoming increasingly difficult to tell the difference between Islamo-fascists and the humorless Left.